 3.6 Sediment Data Analysis of sediment samples from different locations in the river is of great importance for a morphological study.
 However, it is only the conclusion of the analysis that is of relevance for the modelling.
 So we will just list the relevant parameters obtained from the analysis of sediment samples.
-The sediment properties are assumed to be constant over the area.
-The sediment is quartz sand with a median grain size of 0.18 mm and a density of 2650 kg/m3.
+The sediment properties are assumed to be constant over the area in the start of the simulation.
+The sediment is quartz sand with a density of 2650 kg/m.
 The porosity of the bed is estimated to 0.35.
-The porosity is only of importance for the morphological modelling (bed update), because it affects the bed volume of the transported sediment, not the magnitude of the transported load.
+When using only a single fraction for the simulation the median grain size is 0.18 mm.